-Adaptive signal processing is utilized extensively in fields such as communication and acoustic systems\cite{Haykin2002, Sayed2003}.
-It plays a key role in various applications including active noise control (ANC)\cite{Nelson1992,Kuo1996,Kuo1999,Kajikawa2012}, active vibration control (AVC)\cite{Fuller1995}, acoustic echo cancellation\cite{Sondhi2006}, and system identification\cite{Ljung1999}.
-These systems often include power amplifiers and transducers, such as loudspeakers and microphones, both of which exhibit significant nonlinearities\cite{Haykin2002, Sayed2003}.
-Thoroughly examining the impact of these elements on the overall performance of adaptive systems is critically important.
-Therefore, numerous studies have been conducted on adaptive signal processing systems that integrate these nonlinear elements \cite{Widrow1971,Claasen1981,Duttweiler1982,Aref2015,Smaoui2011,Bekrani2014,Deivasigamani1982,Bekrani2012,Jun1995,Takahashi1992,Eweda1990,Bershad1990,Costa2001,Costa1999,Costa2002,Snyder1995,Costa2017,Costa2008,Tobias2006,Bershad2009,Hamidi2004,Stenger2000,Motonaka2021}.
+As described in Sect. \ref{sec:introduction}, the analysis of adaptive signal processing systems involving nonlinearities is extremely important.
+Therefore, numerous studies have been conducted on adaptive signal processing systems that integrate nonlinear elements.
 Bershad\cite{Bershad1990} analyzed the effects of saturation-type nonlinearity in the least-mean-square (LMS) algorithm, specifically considering a small step size and a nonlinearity described by the formula $(1-e^{-ax})$.
-Costa {\it et al.}\cite{Costa2001} studied adaptive filters with error function (erf) saturation-type nonlinearity, assuming a small step size.
-Costa {\it et al.}\cite{Costa1999,Costa2002} analyzed ANC in which the secondary path has an erf saturation-type nonlinearity.
+Costa {\it et al.}\cite{Costa2001} studied adaptive filters with error function (erf)-saturation-type nonlinearity, assuming a small step size.
+Costa {\it et al.}\cite{Costa1999,Costa2002} analyzed ANC in which the secondary path has an erf-saturation-type nonlinearity.
 Furthermore, Snyder and Tanaka\cite{Snyder1995} suggested replacing the finite-duration impulse response (FIR) filter with a neural network to deal with the primary path nonlinearity in ANC and AVC systems.
 Costa\cite{Costa2017} conducted an analysis of a hearing aid feedback canceller that featured erf saturation-type nonlinearity.
 Costa {\it et al.}\cite{Costa2008} investigated a model in which the output of the adaptive filter demonstrates dead-zone-type nonlinearity under the assumption of a small step size.
 This type of nonlinearity arises from class B amplifiers or nonlinear actuators.
 Tobias and Seara\cite{Tobias2006} explored modifications of the LMS algorithm designed to improve its performance in environments affected by erf saturation-type nonlinearity.
-Bershad\cite{Bershad2009} conducted an analysis on how the LMS algorithm is updated when it encounters erf saturation-type nonlinearity.
+Bershad\cite{Bershad2009} analyzed how the LMS algorithm is updated when it encounters erf saturation-type nonlinearity.
 Furthermore, Bershad\cite{Bershad2009} expanded this analysis to include the tracking of a Markov channel, specifically within the realm of system identification.
 As described thus far, numerous studies have been conducted on adaptive systems that include erf saturation-type nonlinearity.
-On the other hand, Hamidi {\it et al.}\cite{Hamidi2004} conducted an analysis, alongside computer simulations and experimental studies, of an ANC model that incorporates an adaptive filter with clipping saturation-type nonlinearity.
+On the other hand, Hamidi {\it et al.}\cite{Hamidi2004} conducted an analysis, together with computer simulations and experimental studies, of an ANC model that incorporates an adaptive filter with clipping saturation-type nonlinearity.
 To increase the efficiency of the adaptive algorithm, they suggested altering the cost function to circumvent the use of this nonlinear region.
 Stenger and Kellermann\cite{Stenger2000} proposed clipping-type preprocessing in adaptive echo cancellation to mitigate the impacts of nonlinear echo paths.